DIY Candy Easter Basket

-EDIBLE EASTER BAKSETS – don’t put more baskets in the trash that you’re not going to use!
-Make your own easter basket with candy packages & a couple basic supplies.
+DIY CANDY EASTER BASKET – Never buy another Easter basket again that’s just going to go in the trash can.
+Make your own easter basket from candy packages & a couple basic supplies!

 What I love about these is that there are so many variations of it.
 You can choose just one kind of candy, and make the whole basket out of that.
 OR – you can mix up the candy selections a little.